 If you grow the Buddha’s hand among your other citrus trees, you’ll expect the blooms in spring on most of them before the fruits appear.
 You have a valid concern when there are no flowers on buddha’s hand.
 Encouraging blooms on your tree begins long before it is time for flowers.

 When purchasing a buddha’s hand tree, look for one that is grafted.
 A grafted tree is more likely to flower early.
 The blooms on this specimen are twice the size of most citrus blooms, making the evergreen even more attractive.
-It is sturdy and attractive, growing in USDA hardiness zones 8-11.
+It is sturdy and attractive, growing in USDA hardiness zones 8 to 11.
 Plant the tree in the right location with full sun and protection from the wind.

 Appropriate fertilization encourages the biggest and showiest blooms, which then become the healthiest of fruit.
 Fertilization when buds are visible discourages premature buddha’s hand flower drop.
 Use citrus-specific fertilizer, or feed with a 10-10-10 product.
 Feed every six weeks for young trees.
 Increase the amount of food and time between feedings as the tree matures.